DuPont Paint Information

 The invention and development of 'Duco' represented a truly significant advance in the art of paint making and in the production of automobiles; without 'Duco' mass production of automobiles would not have been possible.

 DuPont sold its consumer paint business in 1983.
 The Dulux brand is now sold by ICI, a British company with a worldwide distribution network, with the ICI acronym denoting Imperial Chemicals Industries.
-The Dulux name was established in Canada and Great Britian in 1927 (one year after the brand was established in the U.S.) to market the new high quality decorative gloss paint based on new technology using alkyd resin.
-ICI Dulux is now a 100 percent acrylic paint with zero volatile organic compounds (or VOCs, which are enviromentally harmful solvents).
+The Dulux name was established in Canada and Great Britain in 1927 (one year after the brand was established in the U.S.) to market the new high quality decorative gloss paint based on new technology using alkyd resin.
+ICI Dulux is now a 100 percent acrylic paint with zero volatile organic compounds (or VOCs), which are environmentally harmful solvents.